http://www.thevaccinereaction.org/2016/12/cdcs-rasmussen-paper-on-zika-and-microcephaly-poor-case-for-smoking-gun/ Article in link by Marco Caceres.

 The Author of the opinion piece asks some important questions: should criteria from twenty years ago be used to prove causality when numerous other factors have been proven to cause birth defects, and why should a historically harmless virus become abruptly virulent?

-I’d like to add to the list of questions: why is the CDC hellbent on whooping Zika up into a national health crisis when we have plenty that are far more prevalent (Lyme Disease/MSIDS, opioid addiction, and antibiotic resistant bacteria, for a start).
-How can the CDC on one hand determine causality from two fetal samples when there are literally scores of studies – many animal – that show borrelia persistence despite antibiotic therapy?
-Why are ancient studies on everything from possible vectors/reservoirs to transmission times, to diagnostic myths such as mandatory EM rashes held in sacred honor and used to continually refute any information to the contrary?
+I’d like to add to the list of questions: why is the CDC hellbent on whooping Zika up into a national health crisis when we have plenty of health topics that are far more prevalent (Lyme Disease/MSIDS, opioid addiction, and antibiotic resistant bacteria, for a start).
+How can the CDC on one hand determine causality from two fetal samples when there are literally 230 peer-reviewed studies that show borrelia persistence despite antibiotic therapy? http://norvect.no/230-peer-reviewed-studies-show-evidence-of-persistent-lyme-disease/ Why are ancient studies on everything from possible vectors/reservoirs to transmission times, to diagnostic myths such as mandatory EM rashes held in sacred honor and used to continually refute any new information to the contrary?